ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can back up individual {{site.data.keyword.block_storage_is_short}} volumes or {{site.data.keyword.filestorage_vpc_short}} shares that are identified by tags.

 You can create backups of all the {{site.data.keyword.block_storage_is_short}} volumes that are attached to a specific virtual server instance as members of a **consistency group**.
-When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can include the boot volume or leave it out.
+When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can include the boot volume or exclude it.
 When you create multi-volume backups, you must add the tag to the virtual server instance, not the individual volumes.

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup-policy during off-peak hours to minimize any impact on performance.